Last updated April 16, 2017

 The People's Potato at Concordia's Hall Building, 1455 de Maisonneuve W., H‑733 – vegan meals for students in return for a donation.
 Café X is a student-run vegetarian café in Concordia's VA Building.
-Notes on where to eat affordably at Concordia; news of the opening of The Hive.
+Various notes on where to eat affordably at Concordia; news of the opening of The Hive.

 Montreal has many small Lebanese cafés where it's possible to get a falafel plate or mixed salad and meatless mezze plate, falafel sandwiches and sometimes sandwiches rolled up on zaatar bread.
 Look for Basha, Amir and Monsieur Falafel spots, but independent cafés are often at least as good.
 Nilufar at 1923 Ste-Catherine West, Al‑Amine at 3549 Lacombe (514-739-1817, Metro Côte-des-Neiges), Al-Taïb at 2125 Guy Street (514-931-1999, Metro Guy-Concordia) and Boulangerie Zaatar (151 de Castelnau E., 514-274-4775) near metro de Castelnau, are good cheap places to eat, and they're only a few examples I know of such places.

 Veggie burgers and tofu hot dogs are becoming more common in fast food restaurants.
 The Lafleur chain offers them as an option, and some reports say their poutine gravy is also vegetarian.
 I've also heard that Harvey's offers an okay veggie burger.
 I have my doubts these places keep a separate veggie grill running, though.